OVERVIEW

 LLM hallucinations

-Summaries sometimes included irrelevant or made-up information.
-I had to rigorously test prompts, but even then it's not 100% free of hallucinations.
+Summaries sometimes included made-up information.
+I tested and refined prompts extensively, but even then it was not perfect.

-No user research budget, no backend engineer, no designer besides me.
+No research budget, no backend engineer, no other designers.
+Just me.

 Limited user testing

-Without a live user base, I validated mostly through Reddit threads, forums, and async feedback loops via TikTok.
+I validated mostly through Reddit threads, forums, and async feedback from TikTok comments.

 AUDIENCE